Novout/betterwrite/CONTRIBUTING.md

 - `better-write-plugin-` as necessary prefix in folder and named in *package.json*

-> ATTENTION!
-The plugin system is not finished yet and may undergo drastic changes in its structure.
+> **ATTENTION!
+The plugin system is not finished yet and may undergo drastic changes in its structure.**

 > Until this moment, it is not possible to register plugins outside the monorepo.

+# Contributing to Custom Themes

+- All styles must be inserted into `better-write-plugin-theme`

+- Theme registration must be done by hand in the files in `better-write-plugin-theme/src`

+- If you register a copyrighted theme, give due credit.